-Google’s 10th version of Android is here.
+Google’s 10th version of Android is readily available and coming to your phone soon, or already has.
 If you’re excited about the fun new dark mode, camera improvements, the Assistant or live captions, you’re probably wondering “will my phone get Android 10” or “when will my phone get the Android 10 update?”

 Google Pixel Android 10 Updates

 As expected, we’re starting with Google’s very own Pixel phones.
-Earlier this year the company confirmed every Pixel phone they’ve ever made will get the update, and most already got it.
+Earlier this year the company confirmed every Pixel phone they’ve ever made will get the update, and they all already got it.

 - Pixel, Pixel XL